Pforzheim: 15th century

 Various fraternities, also known as guilds, among people working in the same trade were established: The fraternity of tailors in 1410, the fraternity of bakers on 14 May 1422, the fraternity of the weavers in 1469, the fraternity of the wine-growers in 1491, the fraternity of the skippers and timber raftsmen in 1501, and the fraternity of the carters in 1512.
 Members of the same fraternity assisted each other in various ways, for example with funerals and in cases of sickness.
 In a sense, the fraternities were early forms of health and life insurance.

 8–9 August 1418: Sigismund, Holy Roman Emperor visits Margrave Bernard I (Bernhard I) in Pforzheim.
 On this occasion the mint of the Margraves of Baden in Pforzheim was mentioned.
-Mint master was Jakob Broeglin between 1414–1431.
+Mint master was Jakob Broeglin between 1414 and 1431.
 The emperor appointed the master of the Pforzheim mint, Jakob Bröglin, and Bois von der Winterbach for five years as Royal Mint Masters of the mints of Frankfurt and Nördlingen.
 The Margrave was appointed as their patron.

-1447: The wedding of Margrave Charles I (Karl I) of Baden with Katharina of Austria, the sister of Frederick III, Holy Roman Emperor (Friedrich III), was celebrated in Pforzheim with great pomp (including tournaments and dances).
+1447: The wedding of Margrave Charles I (Karl I) of Baden with Catherine of Austria, the sister of Frederick III, Holy Roman Emperor (Friedrich III), was celebrated in Pforzheim with great pomp (including tournaments and dances).

 1455: Johannes Reuchlin, the great German humanist, was born in Pforzheim on 29 January (he died in Stuttgart on 30 June 1522).
 He attended the Latin School section of the monastery school run by the Dominican order of Pforzheim in the late 1460s.
 Later, partly due to Reuchlin's efforts, the Latin School of Pforzheim developed into one of the most prominent schools in southwestern Germany, named Reuchlin-Gymnasium.
 The school's teachers and pupils played an outstanding role in the dissemination of the ideas of humanism and the protestant reformation movement.
 The most famous pupils included Reuchlin himself, Reuchlin's nephew Philipp Melanchthon, and Simon Grynaeus.